 5) Very nice art and animation. (should I say "unlike in LH" again lol)

-(mind you, I love LH, I'm just saying there is a better candidate now on
+(mind you, I love LH, I'm just saying there is a better candidate now on being close to SAO).

 Have the same setting as it depicts a game-like world, And they're also stuck on that world BUT with no recollections of the real world.